thephpleague/oauth2-server/auth-server-password.md

 ## Flow

-The client will ask the user for their authorization credentials (ususally a username and password).
+The client will ask the user for their authorization credentials (usually a username and password).

 The client then sends a POST request with following body parameters to the authorization server: